 Why I like to cook with tequila

 As I explained in my introduction to cooking with alcohol, when it’s cooked down, tequila loses its biting, alcoholic edge.
 And what is left is the smooth sweetness of roasted agave.
 But, of course, you don’t have to worry about getting drunk from these tequila mussels.
 Although they’re drinking in the gorgeous flavor profile of the tequila as they cook, much of the alcohol’s intoxicating effects dissipate.
 What you’re left with are succulently moist fruits of the sea kissed by tequila’s essence.

 Of course, tequila isn’t the only aphrodisiac in this dish.
 The mussels themselves are considered aphrodisiac and actually have several properties to help boost sexual health.
-Learn more about the aphrodisiac side of mussels here.
+Discover more about the aphrodisiac side of mussels.
 And then there are the two other title ingredients.
-Slut red tomatoes make the list of the world’s greatest aphrodisiacs.
-And so does the stinging heat of jalapenos.
+Harlot red tomatoes make the list of the world’s greatest aphrodisiacs.
+And so does the stinging heat of jalapeños.

 - 1/4 cup (1/2 stick) butter

 - 2 roma tomatoes diced

 - 1 jalapeno chili sliced 1/2 inch thick with seeds

 - 1 lb mussels about 30, scrubbed, debearded

 - Melt butter in heavy large pot over medium-high heat.